-- A. Student organizations are allowed to invite speakers to speak on campus. - B. Expressive activity events by student organizations is required; however, this may does not limit student's capacity to respond to a timely situation. - C. Student organizations may have a fee associated with expressive activity events; however, in determining said fee, TAMIU may consider only content-neutral and viewpoint-neutral criteria related to the requirements of the event, such as proposed venue, expected size of audience, needs of campus security, necessary accommodations, and relevant history of compliance or non-compliance by the student organization.
+- A. Student organizations are allowed to invite speakers to speak on campus. - B. Expressive activity events by student organizations is required; however, this may does not limit student's capacity to respond to a timely situation. - C. Student organizations may have a fee associated with expressive activity events assessed/charged to their student organization; however, in determining said fee, TAMIU may consider only content-neutral and viewpoint-neutral criteria related to the requirements of the event, such as proposed venue, expected size of audience, needs of campus security, necessary accommodations, and relevant history of compliance or non-compliance by the student organization.